Last Updated: April 2026

 Can I apply for a UK ETA at the airport?

-You can, since it’s a digital application — but it’s risky.
-While most decisions come within minutes, some are flagged for manual review which can take up to 3 working days.
+Technically yes, since it’s a digital application — but it’s risky.
+While most decisions come within minutes, some applications are flagged for manual review which can take up to 3 working days.
 Apply before you get to the airport.

 Does the UK ETA affect my Schengen days?